krishnathap006-star/todo.py/README.md

 # todo.py
-This is my first repositories
+This is my first Repositories
+Author - Krishna Thapliyal